Types of Invoice Discounting

 Selective Or Whole Turnover ID

-You can either choose to include all your sales invoices in the ID arrangement, in order to maximise funding, or you can select individual invoices to discount.
+You can either choose to include all your sales invoices in the ID arrangement, to maximise funding, or you can select individual invoices to discount.
 Selective will be more expensive if you have an ongoing need for funding, but advantageous if you want to dip in and out of the funding, with no minimums of the contract to submit further invoices for discounting.

 With selective, you can submit single, or batches of invoices to be funded - this can be a great "in case of need" facility to smooth out any cash flow humps.